ItsGeneralButtNaked/DanbooruPromptWriter/README.md

 - **Tag Suggestions:** Fetches available tags from a `tags.txt` file and provides live suggestions as you type.
 - **Drag & Drop:** Easily rearrange tags via drag & drop.
 - **Prompt Management:** Save, load, delete, export, and import prompts with a clean, minimalist interface.
+- **Docker Support:** Run the app in a containerized environment with the provided Dockerfile.

 ## Getting Started